 Speech and Language Pathologist Jobs

-A child's speech can greatly affect his reading ability, communication skills, and social abilities.
+A child’s speech can greatly affect his reading ability, communication skills, and social abilities.
+Responsible for identifying and treating speech and language difficulties, speech and language pathologists play an important role in k-12 education.

 While licensing requirements vary by state, a master’s degree is typically necessary to become a speech and language pathologist.
 A national exam must be passed.
 In addition, a vigorous clinical experience is required.
 Over 300 hours of supervised clinical experience is required during a 9 month postgraduate time span.
 After earning a master’s degree, additional education is required to maintain a valid license.